 S&P/BMV IPC daily candlestick chart

 The trigger for the worst of it was fundamental.
-GAP and ASUR — two of Mexico’s three listed airport groups — had each published June passenger-traffic figures showing continued year-on-year declines, and investors marked the shares down hard.
+GAP and ASUR — two of Mexico’s three listed airport groups — each published June traffic figures showing more year-on-year declines, and investors marked the shares down hard.

 Assessment — A sector-led dip, not a peso event HIGH